 Raising a bilingual child isn't easy and both parents need to be on the same page to help make it happen.
 The common factor in our bilingual playgroup is that we make it fun and make it relevant.

 Are you raising a bilingual child?
 Share your success stories in the comments below.

-Jo Ebisujima is a no nonsense organizer and child wrangling expert extraordinaire, who believes that a child’s number one teacher is their parent and that its a parents job to help their child fall in love with learning.
-She is the best selling author of Montessori Inspired Activities For Preschoolers and is also the founder of My Organized Chaos; where she helps busy mamas organized their home, kids and themselves so they have quality time to do the things that they love.
+Jo Ebisujima is a no-nonsense organizer and child wrangling expert extraordinaire, who believes that a child’s number one teacher is their parent and that it's a parent's job to help their child fall in love with learning.
+She is the best-selling author of Montessori Inspired Activities For Preschoolers and is also the founder of My Organized Chaos; where she helps busy mamas organize their home, kids, and themselves so they have quality time to do the things that they love.

-She understands how difficult it is to squeeze everything into the day and has an uncanny knack of showing you how to break things down into bite sized chunks plus how to set up systems to make your life run smoother.
+She understands how difficult it is to squeeze everything into the day and has an uncanny knack for showing you how to break things down into bite-sized chunks plus how to set up systems to make your life run smoother.